Mirza (name): Rajputs of Northern India

-Originally being adversaries and opponents to the Mughal Emperors, the title Mirza was also adopted by the Muslim Rajputs of Northern India.
+Originally being adversaries and opponents to the Mughal emperors, the title Mirza was also adopted by the Muslim Rajputs of northern India.
 Many of the Rajput imperial families were descendants of ancient warriors, who strategically formed blood alliances with Mughal aristocracy.
-The Rajputs were rulers of princely states comprising vast territories of Northern India, including the Punjab Region, Kashmir and Rajasthan.
+The Rajputs were rulers of princely states comprising vast territories of Northern India, including the Punjab, Kashmir and Rajasthan.
 Inter-marriage between Mughal aristocracy and Rajput aristocracy became very common and various factions of Rajput kingdoms embraced the Islamic faith, giving rise to the term "Muslim Rajputs".
 Rajput rulers were also granted the title Mirza on account of being high-ranked commanders in the Mughal military.
-The meaning of Mirza (Persian origin) is identical to the meaning of Rajput (Sanskrit Origin).
+The meaning of Mirza (Persian origin) is identical to the meaning of Rājpūt (राजपूत of Prakrit origin, ultimately from Sanskrit राजपुत्र Rājaputra).